7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 If someone's talking to you, they'll be hard to understand, even if they yell.

-They're non-disposable, and retain high sound quality.
+They're non-disposable and retain high sound quality.

 For shooting, they'll protect you and let you understand speech.